 After warming up to Greene with The Tenth Man and The Quiet American I have wasted very little time figuring out what else he’s written that I should read.
 I know that Brighton Rock, The Heart of the Matter, and The Power and the Glory are musts, and I also found The End of the Affair (1951) highly praised.
 (Please let me know if I’m missing other “musts” in this list.)
 The End of the Affair‘s small size pushed it up to the top of the Greene TBR pile.
-Interestingly, while reading it, I found myself thinking back on my recent introduction to Evelyn Waugh with his Brideshead Revisited.
+Interestingly, while reading it, I found myself thinking back on my recent introduction to Evelyn Waugh and his Brideshead Revisited.
 Further research into the matter showed that I was far from the first to make this connection.
 It looks like Greene himself consciously used Brideshead as a jumping off point.
 I guess as I continue to get to know these “Catholic” authors, this coincidence of timing could be, uh, providential?

 The plot is simple.
 Maurice Bendrix, a novelist and the first person narrator of this novel, begins the story in the middle.
 “A story has no beginning or end: arbitrarily one chooses that moment of experience from which to look back or from which to look ahead.”
 The moment chosen is a January night in 1946, two years after Sarah Miles inexplicably broke off her affair with Bendrix.
 On this night, Bendrix is walking outside when he sees Henry Miles, the cuckold, Sarah’s husband.
 Here is how Bendrix introduces their encounter: